Milenica88/vestacka-inteligencija-projekat-makeupadvisor_2025_3829/documentation.md

 ## 1. Introduction

-**AI Makeup Advisor** is a web application that gives personalized makeup recommendations based on a user profile: skin type, undertone, skin tone (depth), personal preferences, and the occasion.
+**Makeup Advisor** is a web application that gives personalized makeup recommendations based on a user profile: skin type, undertone, skin tone (depth), personal preferences, and the occasion.
 The goal is to take a large catalog of products and surface the ones that best match a specific user, while also suggesting a complete style (foundation, lipstick, blush, and eye makeup).

 Choosing makeup is a problem with many variables — the same shade does not suit every skin tone, a matte foundation does not suit dry skin, and the right choice also depends on the occasion (an everyday look versus a formal one).
 With a huge number of products on the market, manual searching becomes impractical, which motivates an automated, personalized recommendation system.